timelyportfolio/dataui/README.md

 little old and tired (but I still very much appreciate the library) and has been frozen/unmaintained for many years.

+## Credits

+Thanks so much to Dr. Ken Steif at [Urban Spatial](http://urbanspatialanalysis.com/about/) for sponsoring the first phase of this project and inspiring its inception.

 ## Help

 I would love for you to join me on the journey, and I will make sure